EMDCGuide/emdc-guide/wp-content/plugins/popups-for-divi/readme.txt

 Tested in all major browsers on Windows and Mac: Chrome, Firefox, Safari, IE 11, Edge!

-# 🎂 Popups for Divi turns 2
+# Popups for Divi Course

-Wow, it's already two years since the beginning of Popups for Divi!

-It has been a great time and we've learned a lot.
-During that time we added a ton of features and have created a stable and powerful marketing plugin.
+During the past years, we've added a ton of features and have created a stable and powerful marketing plugin.

 To celebrate the anniversary, we have created a six-day course that teaches you everything about the plugin.
 It walks you through the basics of creating your first Popup, shows possible ways to customize your Popup layouts and goes into advanced techniques and usages of the plugin.